loh1naalt/PerfectAudioWorks/README.md

 1. ~~**No sound output** if the program selects the default output, but your audio device is not set as system default.~~
    ✅ Fixed: you can now choose the device to play on, but playback still defaults to the system’s default device.

 2. **Crash on progress bar seek**: spamming left/right arrow keys after making the progress bar active may cause a crash.
+3. **Playing trough mpg123 would result to white noise** that's why i disabled it for a while

 ---